top of page

 Our Story

-Amfuel has concentrated its efforts in the production of coated fabrics and liquid logistics, as well as fuel cell manufacturing for the aerospace industry.
-In June 2015, a group of investors led by Crosslake Investment Group purchased the company with the intention of moving operations to Wichita Falls, Texas.
-That effort was unsuccessful.
-On November 30, 2018, a cooperative venture between LB Advisors and Jet Capital created an entity named LB Amfuel which purchased the assets of Amfuel with the intention of keeping it in Magnolia and returning it to a growth phase.
-It should be noted that the vast majority of Amfuel’s production is for the U.S. Department of Defense in support of America’s war fighters.
+On November 30, 2018, LB Advisors and Jet Capital created an entity named LB Amfuel which purchased the assets of the old Amfuel out of bankruptcy with the intention of returning it to a growth phase.
+The majority of Amfuel’s production is for the U.S. Department of Defense and foreign allies.

-Amfuel is located on 71 acres, with 310,000 square feet of operation area.
-Amfuel employs approximately 300 workers with over 60 years of experience in the production of coated fabric products and aviation fuel cells.
+Amfuel has two facilities in Magnolia, Arkansas, located on 78 acres, with 355,000 square feet of production area.
+Amfuel employs over 300 workers with over 60 years of experience in the production of coated fabric products and aviation fuel cells.

 Quality Standards

-In accordance with the requirements of AS 9104A and AS 9100, Amfuel has been certified under the Aerospace Registration Management Program for both certifications.
+In accordance with the requirements of AS 9104A and AS 9100, Amfuel is certified under the Aerospace Registration Management Program for both certifications.

 • ISO 9001: 2015